Marie-anneMawhin/Leukopy/README.md

 Classification of white blood cells.

 ## Context
-The identification and classification of leukocytes, platelets and erythrocytes is crucial in several diagnosis of hematological diseases, such as infectious diseases or regenerative anaemia.
+The identification and classification of leukocytes, platelets and erythrocytes is crucial in the diagnosis of several hematological diseases, such as infectious diseases or regenerative anaemia.
-A broader approach will aimed at classify other abnormal cells related to acute leukemia.
+A broader approach will aim at classifying other abnormal cells related to acute leukemia.

 ## Data